LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: dTEC Harmonisation/ normalisation

 \picos{\eta}

-If we overlay the resulting set of dTEC histograms we see that they are similar in form, but not identical -- notably that they get wider as the path-cosine becomes smaller (see Fig. \ref{fig-reference-icoscorrection}).
-We found that multiplying the dTEC values at a given path-cosine by a power of that cosine can improve the similarity between different dTEC histograms.
-The best match was estimated to be at (or near) a power of $\picos=1.65$, although the matching was not highly sensitive to the exact value of $\picos$.
+If we overlay the resulting set of histograms we see that they are similar in form, but not identical -- notably that they get wider as the path-cosine becomes smaller (see Fig. \ref{fig-reference-icoscorrection}).
+We found that multiplying the dTEC values at a given path-cosine by a power of that cosine can improve the similarity between \cRed{the different cosine-specific histograms.} \cRed{By minimising mean-squared differences between the central regions of the distributions, the best match was found to be at a power of $\eta = 1.60$,} although the matching was not highly sensitive to the exact value.
 This means we will adjust the raw dTEC values to corrected ones, in analogy with mapping functions, as ~

-The steps in the process to justify this correction mechanism are shown on Fig. \ref{fig-reference-icoscorrection}, where we see that we can remove the bulk of path-angle effects for the important -- and most frequent -- range of binned dTEC values, i.e. those in the range 0.01 and 0.3 TEC/s.
+The steps in the process to justify this correction mechanism are shown on Fig. \ref{fig-reference-icoscorrection}, where we see that we can remove the bulk of path-angle effects for the important -- and most frequent -- range of binned dTEC values, i.e. those in the range \cRed{$0.004$ to $0.012$ TECU$/s$}.

-It is interesting that the best match power ${\picos}=1.65$ does not fall into any of the no-correction (where we would have ${\picos}=0$), diffusion (${\picos}=\tfrac{1}{2}$), or drift (${\picos}=1$) cases we suggested above.
-Indeed, it would seem that the ${\picos}=1.65$ indicates that however irregularities in the ionosphere affect the eventual dTEC, the effect is enhanced at lower path-angles.
+It is interesting that the best match power ${\picos}=1.60$ does not fall into any of the no-correction (where we would have ${\picos}=0$), diffusion (${\picos}=\tfrac{1}{2}$), or drift (${\picos}=1$) cases we suggested above.
+Indeed, it would seem that the ${\picos}=1.60$ indicates that however irregularities in the ionosphere affect the eventual dTEC, the effect is enhanced at lower path-angles.
 This could be interpreted to mean that dTEC disturbances are more pronounced if passing through ionospheric irregulatities more horizontally, but reduced if the path is closer to vertical.
-Remember, however, that our ${\picos}=1.65$ results from a statistical comparison, and so can (or will) encompass the effects of many possible perturbation histories.
+Remember, however, that our ${\picos}=1.60$ results from a statistical comparison, and so can (or will) encompass the effects of many possible perturbation histories.

-\subsubsection{Band pair \cRed{scaling}}
+\subsubsection{Band pair scaling}

 \BPC{B}

 The band pair used in any dTEC computation is an important consideration, because the TEC (and hence dTEC) values are uncalibrated, and are computed based on band pairs that have frequency differences that span an order of magnitude -- $\Delta f$ for L1CL2C is 356MHz, but for e.g. L7QL8Q it is only 15.345MHz.
 Further, the frequency differences fall broadly into two groups, those with `large $\Delta f$ (i.e. $> 250$MHz), and those with small $\Delta f $ (i.e. $< 120$MHz).
 This grouping is simply an artifact of the transmission frequencies used by GNSS satellite constellations considered here.